DataIntellectTech/TorQ/docs/Processes.md

 This example checks whether the trade table within the rdb is larger than 10.
 As this is true, the status has been set to 1h and no error message has been returned.
-This information is inserted into the `checkstatus` table, which is the master table where all results are stored.
+This information is inserted into the `checkstatus` table, which is the primary table where all results are stored.

     q)checkstatus
     checkid| family    metric     process lastrun                       nextrun                       status executiontime        totaltime            timerstatus running result